New Statesman: 1931–1960: Kingsley Martin

 In 1938 came Martin's refusal to publish George Orwell's celebrated dispatches from Barcelona during the Spanish Civil War because they criticised the communists for suppressing the anarchists and the left-wing Workers' Party of Marxist Unification (POUM).
-"It is an unfortunate fact", Martin wrote to Orwell, "that any hostile criticism of the present Russian regime is liable to be taken as propaganda against socialism".
+Martin wrote to Orwell, "It is an unfortunate fact that any hostile criticism of the present Russian regime is liable to be taken as propaganda against socialism."
 Martin also refused to allow any of the magazine's writers to review Leon Trotsky's anti-Stalinist book The Revolution Betrayed.
 Martin became more critical of Stalin after the Hitler–Stalin pact, saying Stalin was "adopting the familiar technique of the Fuhrer", and adding: "Like Hitler, he [Stalin] has a contempt for all arguments except that of superior force."
 The magazine also condemned the Soviet invasion of Finland.

 Circulation grew enormously under Martin's editorship, reaching 70,000 by the end of the Second World War.
 This number helped the magazine become a key player in Labour politics.
 The paper welcomed Labour's 1945 general election victory but took a critical line on the new government's foreign policy.
 The young Labour MP Richard Crossman, who had become an assistant editor of the magazine before the war, was Martin's chief lieutenant in this period, and the Statesman published Keep Left, the pamphlet written by Crossman, Michael Foot and Ian Mikardo, that most succinctly laid out the Labour left's proposals for a "third force" foreign policy rather than alliance with the United States.

 During the 1950s, the New Statesman remained a left critic of British foreign and defence policy and of the Labour leadership of Hugh Gaitskell, although Martin never got on personally with Aneurin Bevan, the leader of the anti-Gaitskellite Labour faction.
 The magazine opposed the Korean War, and an article by J. B. Priestley directly led to the founding of the Campaign for Nuclear Disarmament.
 There was much less focus on a single political line in the back part of the paper, which was devoted to book reviews and articles on cultural topics.
 Indeed, with these pages managed by Janet Adam Smith, who was literary editor from 1952 to 1960, the paper was sometimes described as a pantomime horse: its back half was required reading even for many who disagreed with the paper's politics.
 This tradition would continue into the 1960s with Karl Miller as Smith's replacement.